 How does the Test results service work?

-When you have a test or an examination, you can see the results in the Test results service.
-This applies regardless of the treatment you are receiving or who ordered the test or examination.
+When you have a test or examination, the results will be shown in Test Results.
+This applies regardless of the treatment you are receiving or who requested the test or examination.

 You will receive a notification from Helsenorge when the results of your test or examination are available.
 Your medical care provider will contact you if your test results require further follow-up.